15+ Easy Day Trips from Munich by Train – Small Towns, Castles, Lakes & Alpine Views (Curated by a Local)

 🚆 Getting there

-Take a regional train from Munich Hauptbahnhof to Landsberg (Lech).
-The journey takes about 55 minutes and is covered by the Bavaria Ticket.
+Take a regional train from Munich Hauptbahnhof to Landsberg (Lech) (schedules and prices here) .
+The journey takes about 55 minutes, including a change of trains in Kaufering, and is covered by the Bavaria Ticket.
 Trains usually run once an hour.

 🧭 What to do in Landsberg